SonicStark/CapSanX/NewSanitizer/README.md

   - Finest granularity is function.
 We hope for fine-grained control such as Basic Block level.
   - It's *LLVM* suite limited. *GNU GCC* suite seems to have no corresponding thing.

 Another keypoint is that, they provide so-called *capability* only when the target program has errors that they can detect.
 What about some capabilities beyond a traditional *CRASH*?
 Can we reuse the infrastructure behind those sanitizers to find some more generalized capabilities?
 Or maybe we can do capability mining with the help of a powerful debugger such as [LLDB](https://lldb.llvm.org/)?
+What about the capabilities hidden in COTS (commercial off-the-shelf) binaries or even in embedded devices?
+As long as there is *Sanitization*, will there be *Capability*?

 Now it's time for some new *Capability-Oriented* sanitizers!